#Tweet Your Way to #Greatness? #NoWay

 Simplifying messages is a talent that’s extremely valuable in an executive.
 Framing issues quickly and getting to the essence is a skill that comes more naturally to some than others.
 But it’s valuable and learnable, whether you’re an executive or on your first job.

 Brevity, however, has its limitations.
 “Go, team, go” might be brief, but if that’s the direction a CEO gives the team regarding strategy, I’m fairly confident it won’t have a clue what the heck to do.
-Trying to run a company (or a country, for that matter) by relying on messages with fewer than 140 characters is like trying to cook gumbo with only rice.
+Trying to run a company (or a country, for that matter) by spewing platitudes is like trying to cook gumbo with only rice.

 I worked with a CEO at one point who didn’t have a clear strategy and, as a result, naively thought it was “all about the execution.”
 Next time you hear that often-mentioned phrase, please send them my way.
 Execute what?!
 This particular CEO, as a result of having identified no clear path forward, left weekly voicemails for thousands of employees imploring them to “drive profitable sales” without direction regarding how.
 Dumb!
 I suspect in today’s world he’d have done this on Twitter, and the result would be the same.